-The multi-use promenade and pedestrian bridge connection to Court Street will serve as a connector in many fashions: a community connector, a trail connector for the Genesee Riverway Trail, and a connection to the Rochester region’s history.
+A multi-use promenade and pedestrian bridge connection to Court Street will serve as a community connector, a trail connector for the Genesee Riverway Trail, and a connection to the Rochester region’s history.
 The promenade and bridge will fill a missing link in the Genesee Riverway Trail, a designated National Recreation Trail, with connections to downtown, neighborhoods, and regional and state-wide trails.

 About the project

 In 2009, the City received a matching grant from the New York State Department of State (with funds provided under Title 11 of the Environmental Protection Fund) to conduct planning and preliminary design for this important site.
 The resulting study created a vision for the currently underutilized Erie Harbor Park site and showcased its potential to be a tremendously valuable community asset.
+For all the details, download the full Master Plan.
 Subsequently, the report resulted in the formation of a phased implementation plan for public improvements.
-In 2011, the City received a second matching grant from the State to advance the planning and preliminary design report into final design and creation of final bid documents for the Promenade at Erie Harbor (and related features).
-This design will progress into the summer of 2013.
-During this time, the City will continue to pursue funding for construction.
+In 2011, the City received a second matching grant from NYS for final design and creation of final bid documents construction of The Promenade at Erie Harbor and related features.

 Building upon a site with a significant local history

 The area that we refer to as Erie Harbor Park flanks the Johnson-Seymour Raceway, a mill race located on the east bank of the Genesee River in the heart of downtown Rochester.
-The raceway dates back to the early 1800's and continues to function today as the primary source of flow for coolant for the Central Library's air conditioning units.
+The raceway dates back to the early 1800s and continues to function today as the primary source of cool water for the Central Library's air conditioning.
 This mill race was one of the first private capital works undertaken in Monroe County, and dates back to 1817 when it was opened by Elisha Johnson to serve his milling operations.
-A dam that predates the current Court Street Dam allowed water to flow into the Johnson and Seymour Raceway from the Genesee River.
-By 1820, an oil mill, saw mill, paper mill, and flower mill could be found along the race, and by 1855, there were at least six flour mills using water power from the race.
-The Rochester, Fitzhugh, and Carroll Raceway mirrored the Johnson and Seymour, on the western bank of the Genesee River, and have since been filled in, making the Johnson and Seymour the only remaining raceway from Rochester’s early industrial days that still flows in downtown.
+A dam that predates the current Court Street Dam allowed water to flow into the Johnson-Seymour Raceway from the Genesee River.
+By 1820, an oil mill, saw mill, paper mill and flower mill could be found along the race, and by 1855, there were at least six flour mills using water power from the race.
+The Rochester, Fitzhugh, and Carroll Raceway on the west bank of the river mirrored the Johnson-Seymour, but has since been filled in, making the Johnson-Seymour the only remaining raceway from Rochester’s early industrial days that still flows in downtown.

-The goals set forth for the Erie Harbor Park Planning and Preliminary Design project were established by the City of Rochester, and confirmed and/or enhanced during the public process, which included two public meetings.
-The goals were used throughout the project when creating initial concepts, evaluating them, and ultimately getting to a preferred alternative.
+The goals set forth for overall Erie Harbor Park improvments were established by the City and confirmed and/or enhanced during the public process, which included two public meetings.
+The goals were used throughout the project when creating initial concepts, evaluating them and ultimately getting to a preferred alternative.
 They are: